Integrilin Side Effects

-Along with its needed effects, eptifibatide (the active ingredient contained in Integrilin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by eptifibatide (the active ingredient contained in Integrilin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking eptifibatide:More common
+If any of the following side effects occur while taking eptifibatide, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain or swelling

 - bloody or black, tarry stools

 - difficulty with breathing or swallowing